-Morris, Owen Apr 2019 - Current Owen has been a resident of the Kootenays and a member of the Credit Union for over 30 years.
+Morris, Owen Member & Community Relations Chair & Conduct Review Chair Apr 2019 - Current

+Owen has been a resident of the Kootenays and a member of KSCU for over 30 years.
 He has a Masters Degree in Business Administration and an undergraduate degree in Theology.
 As a younger person he flew jets in the Canadian Armed Forces and was a volunteer fire fighter with the Robson Fire Hall.
 He has taught Business, Marketing and Budgeting at Selkirk College.
 He enjoys serving his community and working on his hobby farm.

-Schnider, Roberta Apr 2013 - Current Roberta has a diploma in Business Administration and has owned and operated Full View Curtains for over 20 years.
-She has been an active volunteer in her community and served on the Board of Education SD#6, the Columbia Valley Community Foundation Board and has participated on many committees throughout the community and Regional District.
-Roberta currently sits on the Edgewater Utility Advisory Committee for the RDEK.
-Smyth, Keith Nominations & Elections Chair Apr 2010 - Current A retired education administrator, Keith has served as a Director for 19 years.
-Having been involved in numerous community volunteer events, his most recent project was as Operations Manager for the newly resurrected Trail Silver City Days.
-Keith lives in Trail with his wife Gale.
-Always busy, he's fortunate to have his two married daughters close by with their children; in total seven grandchildren.
+Schnider, Roberta Board Vice Chair, July 2020 Apr 2013 - Current

+Roberta has a diploma in Business Administration and has owned and operated Full View Curtains for over 20 years.
+She has been an active volunteer in her community and has served on the Board of Education SD#6, the Columbia Valley Community Foundation Board and has participated on many committees throughout the community and Regional District .
+Roberta currently sits on the Edgewater Utility Advisory Committee, the Advisory Planning Committee and the Electoral Area Advisory Commission for the RDEK.
+In her home community of Edgewater, Roberta is the chair of the Edgewater Recreation Society.

+Smyth, Keith Credit & Market Risk Chair Apr 2010 - Current

+A retired education administrator, Keith has served as a KSCU Director for 20+ years.
+He has served as member or chair of all KSCU Committees.
+In a volunteering capacity.
+Keith has presided over, three BC Games, National/International Tournaments, in addition to, successful City Centennial and Festival Events.
+Always busy, he lives in Trail with wife Gale and is fortunate to have close by two daughters and seven grandchildren.